jnhthomp/ClassNotes/LearnWithLeon/28-JavascriptAnotherApiReview/28-JavascriptAnotherApiReview.md

 ## Work Together Nights
 Tuesday / Thursday
+There will be a remo where you can work with other students if you would like

 ## Homework
+There is some work over the break that is due however

 Do: Catch Up
 Do: Intro JS Course https://www.codecademy.com/learn/introduction-to-javascript
 Do: Professional Checklist https://docs.google.com/document/d/1L2vTX3qvLhoGHeG5cVD2ljCfRGr1uJ_Gf-hNZj9KzTg/edit